 And once you have a rich data set, specifically around usage, you can begin to dig deeper, asking more informed questions:

-RPA is no longer for the early adopters, it’s for pragmatic businesses.
-Our Utility Bill Management Services powered by RPA allows businesses to manage, automate, and optimize utility spend across departments, it encourages business-wide access to the data and assists the distributed workforce during the COVID 19 recovery.
+RPA is no longer for the early adopters.
+It’s for pragmatic businesses.
+Our Utility Bill Management Services powered by RPA allows businesses to manage, automate, and optimize utility spend across departments.
+RPA encourages business-wide access to the data and assists the distributed workforce during the COVID 19 recovery.